outscale/osc-ricochet-2/Road-To-Ricochet-2.md

 # Ideal integration Scenario:
 ## Rational:

-Because clients can't use AK/SK to run CI, if clients creates a Pull Request, they can't run CI tests.
+Because clients can't use AK/SK to run CI, if client create a Pull Request, they can't run CI tests.

-As sure, it would be ideal to treat clients and Outscale developers at the same level.
+Of course, it would be ideal to treat clients and Outscale developers at the same level.

 In order to achieve that, having Ricochet-2 been used as the only CI for Pull Request would be ideal.